 Mission San Luis Rey de Francia

-Mission San Luis Rey de Francia was the eighteenth one built in California, founded June 13, 1798 by Father Fermin Lasuen.
+Mission San Luis Rey de Francia was the eighteenth one built in California, founded June 13, 1798, and was the last California mission founded by Father Fermin Lasuen.
 It was named for Louis, King of France (Mission San Luis Rey de Francia).

 - 1798 -Father Lasuen founds Mission San Luis Rey